 We all know that cutting down on refined sugar and artificial sweeteners is good for our health and our waistlines.
 But how exactly can you make meaningful changes to your sugar intake without missing out on your favourite foods and flavours?
 There’s never been a better time to reduce your sugar intake.
-Here are 8 ideas you can try today.

 Healthy reasons to reduce your sugar intake